 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), ARstrat, LLC is a legitimate collection agency.
 The BBB established a profile page for ARstrat in 2015.
+The BBB lists ARstrat as a collection agency

 ARstrat’s patient collections division “offers an extremely cost-effective, customer-oriented means of resolving unpaid self-pay accounts… with a team that maximizes cash recovery while maintaining clients’ positive image.”
 Patient collection services include collector follow-up, credit bureau reporting, charity care processing, and robust online payment portal options.